Symptoms of autism in girls may include being unusually attached to objects or toys, preferring not to be held or cuddled, and avoiding eye contact.

 Autism is a developmental condition that can affect a person’s ability to communicate and interact with others.
-However, symptoms vary a lot between individuals.
+However, symptoms can vary widely among individuals.

-The symptoms of autism tend to be the same for boys and girls, but people are more likely to overlook them in girls.
-Every person is different, and symptoms vary between them.
+The symptoms of autism tend to be the same for boys and girls, but every person is different, and symptoms can vary.

 - not responding to their name by the time they are 12 months old